-Accidents on construction sites can be a regular occurrence especially where an employer has not fully implemented appropriate health and safety procedures.
+Building and construction sites can be hazardous places to work in and consist of many perils which could expose employees to a serious risk of injury.
+Accidents on building and construction sites can be a regular occurrence especially where an employer has not fully implemented appropriate health and safety procedures.
 This can be distressing not only for the injured employee but also those who witness horrific injuries.

 Falls from height are one of the main causes of fatal injuries at work.
 Since work at height is carried out every day within the construction industry, this is a daily risk that employees must be aware of.